 In my last two homes, I chose Sub-Zero for my refrigerators and wine refrigeration.
 Unfortunately I chose another product for my range, one that has not served me as well as planned.
 I wish the showroom had been around when we remodeled nine years ago.
 I might have the Wolf range I am looking at now, which is why I said yes to the tour invitation.

 My range is like the engine in my house and this house needs a new engine.
 I am seriously considering upgrading my current range and exhaust system to Wolf.

-7-22-19 Post Update – Finally!
+7-22-19 Post Update - Finally!
 Four years after the tour and post, I am getting my new full Wolf and Sub-Zero kitchen!
-I decided on the 48″ dual fuel range with griddle, a steam oven (yay!), a warming drawer, microwave, large and small wine fridges, 48″ all stainless refrigerator, and two new Cove dishwashers!
-The house will be done in November so my install date is a few months out but I’m beyond excited!
+I decided on the 48" dual fuel range with griddle, a steam oven (yay!), a warming drawer, microwave, large and small wine fridges, 48" plus two refrigerated drawers, all in stainless refrigerator, and two new Cove dishwashers!
+The house will be done in November so my install date is a few months out but I'm beyond excited!
 Dreams to come true!

 If you are concerned about sales pressure, not to worry.
 There is nothing for sale here.
 No sales people, just brand experts who happily educate you.
 The team was so friendly, helpful, knowledgeable and patient with questions.
 Even if you are not remodeling today, but planning for the future, have fun and tour one of the Sub-Zero and Wolf showrooms.
 It's the ultimate place for kitchen inspiration.

 - 3-4 slices French bread or GF bread of choice, crust removed

 - ½ cup plus 4 teaspoons extra virgin olive oil divided use

 - ¼ cup red wine or Spanish sherry vinegar